UT San Antonio

 Language of Medicine (Anatomy) Equipment

-Lab attire: You may consider purchasing 1-2 sets of inexpensive scrubs to wear in lab.
+• Lab attire: You may consider purchasing 1-2 sets of inexpensive scrubs to wear in lab.
 Scrubs are not required for lab and an old pair of pants and shirt are fine.
-When available, some students choose to use the laundry / scrub services at University Hospital (UH) – which requires a UH ID badge and scrub privilege activation.
-Closed toe-shoes are required.
-Eye protection (safety glasses / eyewear) and face masks are strongly recommended.
-Plastic aprons are optional.
+When available, some students choose to use the laundry / scrub services at University Hospital (UH), which requires a UH ID badge and scrub privilege activation.
+Closed toe-shoes are required (sandals are not allowed).
+Eye protection (safety glasses / eyewear) are recommended and face masks and plastic aprons are optional.

-Atlas: Each Tank team is provided a lab copy of the Netter atlas.
+• Atlas: Each Tank team is provided a (used) lab copy of the Netter atlas.
 You do not need to purchase one for lab.